VectorMindLabs/now-sdk-helper/README.md

 This will build your application and fail if the build fails.

-Now to deploy you simply pass ```deploy``` to this command.
+Now to deploy you simply set ```DEPLOY``` environmental variable in the docker run.

 ```
  docker run \
     -v $PWD:/now/app \
     -v sn_prod_login-nowsdk-secret-export.json:/now/secret.json \
+    -e DEPLOY \ # This makes the docker image deploy to instance after build
-    -it quay.io/vlpl/now-sdk-builder:latest deploy
+    -it quay.io/vlpl/now-sdk-builder:latest
 ```

 ## Disclaimer